DilipMallavarapu/sentinel-firmware/README.md

 ```

 Skips `acquire`/`unpack`.
 Warns if the directory looks like an extraction
-fragment rather than a root filesystem — a clean report from two top-level
+fragment rather than a root filesystem, a clean report from two top-level
 directories is the most dangerous output this tool can produce.

 ### A full image